-Doing the same thing each night tells your body when it’s time to wind down.
-This might include utilizing relaxation techniques, such as a warm bath or shower.
+Why?
+Because doing the same thing each night tells your body when it’s time to relax.
+This might include utilizing calming techniques, such as taking a warm bath or shower.
 Others are lulled into relaxation by a good book — however, it’s important to keep the lights dimmed.
 Adding these relaxing techniques to your bedtime ritual can help promote better sleeping, by easing the transition to a drowsy state.

-Tip #4: Turn Off Your Phone & Laptop
+Tip #4: Turn Off Your Phone and Laptop

 Almost a quarter of Americans text within an hour of bedtime — a habit research suggests may interfere with sleep.